Wandalen/wMathVector/doc/eng/tutorial/Introduction.md

 ### Alternative interfaces

-This example shows 3 alternative ways to use the same interface.
+This example shows three alternative ways to use the same interface.

 ```js